 Liabilities not covered by budgetary resources include liabilities incurred for which revenues or other sources of funds necessary to pay the liabilities have not been made available through congressional appropriations, apportionments or current earnings of CCC.
-Liabilities not requiring budgetary resources are liabilities that have not in the past required and will not in the future require the use of budgetary resources.
+Liabilities not requiring budgetary resources are liabilities that will not require the use of budgetary resources.
 Refer to Note 10 - Liabilities Not Covered by Budgetary Resources for additional information.